 New rules in Akumal Turtle Beach

 As you can see there is an area that’s limited by buoys.
 In this area is where the turtles hang out most of the time.
 In order to get there, they have is a new law in place, which is you need to go with an instructor authorized by the SEMARNAT ( an institutional body that regulates any touristic areas in Mexico).

 You also need to wear fins, mask life jacket and the group needs to be less than 6 people and stay in the water no longer than 1 hour approximately.

 Also when you spot the turtles you need to keep a distance of 3 mt and for a period no longer than 5 minutes

 However, if you wish to swim on your own, you still can.
 Nobody can’t tell you that you cannot swim, stay away from the limited area, and you will probably be able to see turtles anyway.
-I am sure this rules they implemented are more of a business than a preservation issue, but it serves both purposes I guess.
+I am sure the rules they implemented are more of a business than a preservation issue, but it serves both purposes, I guess.